TinoTano/AoE_Project2/docs/RodrigoPage.md

 ### Techs and Techtree

 I've designed the different techs in the game and their effects, as well as the in-game code to manage them.
+Later this techs were simplified by team partners.

 ## *Related to Code*